MicahElliott/captain/README.md

 - Any terminal (xterm etc): uses unicode indicators instead of emojis, tuned for 80-char display width
 - Basic: config is just a `.capt/share.sh` control file with shell arrays of scripts for each hook (no yaml etc)
 - Clean, clear, and concise: your standard git-hooks become one-line calls to `capt` (not cluttered messes)
-- Fun: get ideas for new checks and be entertained by the Captain!
+- Fun: get ideas for new triggers and be entertained by the Captain!
 - All documentation right here: this readme is all you need
 - Language/tool agnostic: don't need npm, yarn/2, gem, pip, etc; works with any code base
 - Hands-off: Captain doesn't try to install things for you (see _External Tools Installation_ below)
-- Extensible, custom for each dev: run your own checks in addition to standards
+- Extensible, custom for each dev: run your own triggers in addition to standards

 Captain also has most of the features of other managers:

-- Shareable: your whole team has a set of common hooks/checks
+- Shareable: your whole team has a set of common hooks/triggers
 - Batteries: vars for which files changed, multi-OS functions, extra built-in hooks
-- Customizeable: run checks in parallel, with verbosity, etc; run from personal dirs or team's
+- Customizeable: run triggers in parallel, with verbosity, etc; run from personal dirs or team's

 ## Installation